Alcaro/misctoys/lazinessbugs.md

 obvious, I submit a PR).
 For example, I've submitted about 30 bugs in Wolfram|Alpha through the feedback form at the bottom, most of which were fixed.

-If anyone reading this knows of better report mechanisms than I could find feel free to submit these bugs there.
+If anyone reading this knows of better report mechanisms than I could find, feel free to submit these bugs there.
 No need to credit me, I'm happy if they're fixed.

 If anyone reading this knows of any bugs you haven't found how to report, you're welcome to toss